NCKU-AIRobotics-LAB/CompuGraph/README.md

 Using Gradient Descent optimizer learning rate: 0.01

+Training data size: 60000
+Testing data size: 10000
 Batch size: 32
 Epochs: 10
 ```

 Result:

-Training (Accuracy: 0.902)
+Training (Accuracy: 0.9904, used time: about 65s)

 ![](results/train_2.png)

-Testing (Accuracy: 0.87)
+Testing (Accuracy: 0.9817)

 ![](results/test_2.png)

 ## More Information
-The project is heavily based on [xtensor](https://github.com/xtensor-stack/xtensor), which is a NumPy-like library written in C++, check [docs](https://xtensor.readthedocs.io) for documentation, check [From numpy to xtensor](https://xtensor.readthedocs.io/en/latest/numpy.html) to see the corresponding NumPy functions, it's not support GPU now.
-We put xtnsor source code in the `lib` directory.
+The project is heavily based on [xtensor](https://github.com/xtensor-stack/xtensor), which is a NumPy-like library written in C++, check [docs](https://xtensor.readthedocs.io) for documentation, check [From numpy to xtensor](https://xtensor.readthedocs.io/en/latest/numpy.html) to see the corresponding NumPy functions, it's not support GPU now, but it support SIMD CPU acceleration.
+We put xtensor library source code in the `lib` directory.

 The project is inspired by [Deep Learning From Scratch: Theory and Implementation](https://www.codingame.com/playgrounds/9487/deep-learning-from-scratch---theory-and-implementation/computational-graphs), that's a really good way to learn about computational graph.